 New Hanover Regional Medical Center works to help its nursing staff develop professionally through the following programs:

-Nursing Resource Fund was established through contributions to the NHRMC Foundation.
+The Nursing Resource Fund was established through contributions to the NHRMC Foundation.
 The Nursing Congress Finance Council can make available funds for nursing-related research projects and continuing education.
 Nurses are encouraged to apply for this funding as they pursue clinical research.

-Professional Ladder program has been revised to direct staff nurses in completing performance improvement and educational projects.
+The Professional Ladder program has been revised to direct staff nurses in completing performance improvement and educational projects.
 This program, which offers two levels of achievement, also rewards nurses for completion.
 In the last two years the number of nurses submitting letters of intent to participate in the program has increased over 100%.